 This package is similar to Ada.Text\IO, except that the external file supports wide character representations, and the internal types are Wide\Character and Wide\String instead of Character and String.
-It contains generic subpackages listed next.
+The corresponding set of nested packages and child packages are defined.